 The outcomes of NP care were examined through a systematic review of 37 published studies, most of which compared NP outcomes with those of physicians.
-Outcomes included measures such as patient satisfaction, patient perceived health status, functional status, hospitalizations, emergency department visits and bio-markers such as blood glucose, serum lipids and blood pressure.
-The authors conclude that NP patient outcomes are comparable to those of physicians.
+Outcomes included measures such as patient satisfaction; patient perceived health status; functional status; hospitalizations; emergency department visits; and biomarkers such as blood glucose, serum lipids and blood pressure.
+Newhouse, et al., conclude that NP patient outcomes are comparable to those of physicians.

 Office of Technology Assessment.
 (1986).
 Nurse practitioners, physician assistants, and certified nurse midwives: A policy analysis.
 Washington D.C.: US Government Printing Office.

 The Office of Technology Assessment reviewed studies comparing NP and physician practice, concluding that, “NPs appear to have better communication, counseling and interviewing skills than physicians have,” and that malpractice premiums and rates supported patient satisfaction with NP care, pointing out that successful malpractice rates against NPs remained extremely rare.

 Prescott, P.A. & Driscoll, L. (1980).
 Evaluating nurse practitioner performance.
 Nurse Practitioner, 5(4), 28-32.